rjhorniii/dicom-sup233-wip/Sup233AnnexXX.1.md

 # DICOM® PET scan Use Case
 **TODO**
-Streamline storyboard based on SWF.b.
-Ass reference to SWF.b vol 1 Add 3 tables for mapping:
+Streamline storyboard based on SWF.b. add reference to SWF.b vol 1 Add 3 tables for mapping:
 1. DICOM to DICOM
 2. v2 to DICOM